Peppol Country Guide · France

 EU ViDA cross-border DRR builds on existing infrastructure

-What triggers e-reporting: B2C transactions, international B2B transactions, and transactions with non-established businesses.
-These do not go through the PA invoice flow — instead, a structured data extract is sent directly to the DGFiP.
+What triggers e-reporting: B2B transactions, B2C transactions, international B2B transactions, and transactions with non-established businesses.
+These do not go through the PA invoice flow - instead, a structured data extract is sent directly to DGFiP.

 Reporting frequencies: Monthly or quarterly depending on the VAT filing regime.
-This means your platform needs to generate and submit periodic reporting files, not just handle real-time invoice exchange.
+This means your software needs to generate and submit periodic reporting files, not just handle real-time invoice exchange.

 Data fields required: Transaction amounts, VAT amounts, customer country, payment status (for some types), and invoice references.
-Your PA handles transmission, but your platform must provide the source data.
+Arratech acting as your PA handles transmission, but your software must provide the source data.

 Characteristics

-Key facts every software vendor and compliance team needs to know before building for the French market.
+Key facts every software vendor and compliance team needs to know before setting up services and solutions for the French e-Invoicing and e-Reporting market.

-Large companies and ETIs must issue and receive structured e-invoices via a registered PA.
+Large, very large, medium companies, small and very small companies must issue and receive structured e-invoices via a registered PA.
 Five months away as of May 2026.

 All invoice exchange must flow through a DGFiP-registered Approved Platform.
 There is no direct Peppol peer-to-peer exchange without a PA intermediary.

-Factur-X (hybrid PDF with XML), UBL 2.1, and CII.
+Factur-X (hybrid XML with PDF), Peppol BIS Billing (UBL 2.1), and CII.
 PAs are required to support format conversion between all three.

 France requires both structured invoice exchange AND separate transaction data reporting to the DGFiP.
 E-reporting covers B2C and international transactions.